Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 5. Hormone tests to rule out diseases endocrine system accompanied by an increase in prolactin:

-• IGF-1 is an insulin-like growth factor 1 that regulates somatotropin secretion.
+• IGF-1 is insulin-like growth factor 1, which regulates somatotropin secretion.

-• FSH is a follicle-stimulating hormone from the anterior pituitary gland.
+• FSH is follicle-stimulating hormone of the anterior pituitary gland.

-• Determination of the level of macroprolactin (inactive forms) by polyethylene glycol precipitation.
+• Determination of the level of macroprolactin (inactive forms) using the polyethylene glycol precipitation method.

-Treatment of hyperprolactinemia depends on the causes that caused the increase in prolactin.
+Treatment of hyperprolactinemia depends on the reasons that caused the increase in prolactin

-1. Treatment of diseases of the endocrine system leads to the normalization of hormonal status and a decrease in prolactin.
-Sometimes drugs have to be taken for life.
+1. Treatment of diseases of the endocrine system leads to normalization of hormonal status and a decrease in prolactin.
+Sometimes medications have to be taken for life.
 Depending on the detected pathology, the following is prescribed:

 • analogues of the thyroid hormone thyroxine (euthyrox, L-thyroxine);